spatie/sheets/README.md

 @endsection
 ```

+## Features

+- Allows any document format (by default Markdown files with front matter)
+- Stores your content wherever you want (uses Laravel's filesystem component)
+- Keeps multiple collections of content (e.g. posts, pages, etc.)
+- Casts your document contents to Eloquent-like classes with accessors
+- Convention over configuration, near-zero setup if you use the defaults

 ## Support us

 Learn how to create a package like this one, by watching our premium video course: